milkbottledude/woodlands-jb_tracker/Documentation.md

 rfr rmse: 1.8250879333103731
 ratio: 1.2901649024218236
 ```

-*Looks like removing correlated features did not lower loss values, which is weird*
+This is odd...
+Removing correlated features almost always improves model performance 🚀, yet the loss values (for when all the chosen features are used) are higher 📈 than when individual columns were used by themselves.

-Now lets try using all the new features we acquired 🌟 (including the 'removed' columns that show high multicollinearity 🗓️).
+Let's try using all the new features we acquired 🌟 (including the 'removed' columns that show high multicollinearity).

 Columns being used: ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'hour_sin', 'hour_cos', 'week_value', 'date_sin', 'date_cos', 'day_of_year', 'day_of_year_sin', 'day_of_year_cos', 'sch_hol_period', 'public_hol_period', 'year_quarter_Q1', 'year_quarter_Q4']